Majority of establishments have an average total employment of less than 20

 Change in Inventories as a derived indicator is computed as the value of ending inventory less the value of beginning inventory.

-Value Added is the total revenue plus capital expenditures (own account) plus change in inventories less total costs (net of indirect taxes and interest).
+Value Added is the total revenue plus capital expenditures (own account) plus change in inventories less total costs (net of indirect taxes, interest expenses, depreciation and bad and doubtful debts).

 Source: National Statistics Office